- 1Spain: An attractive country for investment

 - Legislation on foreign investment and exchange control

 - Obligations in relation to anti-money laundering and counter-terrorism financing

 8Legislation on foreign investment and exchange control

 8.5 Exceptional measures in response to COVID-19

-Among the various measures adopted, stand out the ones adopted to control foreign investment established in Royal Decree-Law 8/2020, of 17 March, on urgent extraordinary measures to deal with the economic and social impact of COVID-19.
+Among the various measures adopted, stand out the ones adopted to control foreign investment established through successive Royal Decree-Laws, the latest being Royal Decree-Law 27/2021 of 23 November extending certain economic measures to support the recovery, which amended the sole transitory provision of Royal Decree-Law 34/2020 of 17 November on urgent measures to support business solvency and the energy sector, and on tax matters.

-In this sense, the regime for deregulation of direct foreign investment in Spain is suspended (i.e., investments made by residents of countries outside of the European Union and of the European Free Trade Association where the investor comes to hold a stake equal to or greater than 10% of the share capital of the Spanish company, or where, as a result of the corporate transaction, act or legal transaction, they effectively participate in the management or control of that company), if:
+Thus, Royal Decree-Law 27/2021 has extended until 31 December 2022 the application of the mechanism for the control of foreign direct investment in Spain (i.e., investments made by residents of countries outside of the European Union and of the European Free Trade Association where the investor comes to hold a stake equal to or greater than 10% of the share capital of the Spanish company, or where, as a result of the corporate transaction, act or legal transaction, they effectively participate in the management or control of that company), if: